param-mehta/Linkedin_job_recommender/README.md

     - Parse user's resume using Google's Cloud Vision API and convert into embeddings using Langchain
     - Filter jobs from database based on the parameters selected by user
     - Perform similarity search between resume text and job descriptions of filtered positions
-    - Display the details of top k relevant jobs along with an LLM generated summary explaining why the job description and resume constitute a suitable match
+    - Display the details of top k relevant jobs along with an LLM generated summary explaining why the job description and resume constitute a suitable match.

+## Pipeline Overview
 <img width="1423" alt="Screenshot 2024-03-10 at 12 27 38 AM" src="https://github.com/param-mehta/Linkedin_job_recommender/assets/61198990/fd219f8e-5f01-4809-bd7a-b8e19c3e58de">